Cite this

 2.6 Joint and conditional entropy

-Entropy and mutual information describe the uncertainty of a single random event and the information shared between two events.
 Two related quantities complete the picture: conditional entropy, which measures how much uncertainty remains about one event after observing another, and joint entropy, which measures the total uncertainty when describing two events together.
-These quantities are essential for reasoning about information transmission, where we need to know not just how much information a signal carries, but how much of it survives after passing through a noisy process.
+These are essential for reasoning about information transmission, where we need to know not just how much information a signal carries, but how much survives after passing through a noisy process.

 2.6.1 Conditional entropy